Back

 Supervising BTs and RBTs

 A large part of being a BCBA is overseeing the responsibilities of BTs and RBTs.
-Each BT and RBT must be supervised at a minimum of 5% of the time.
+Each BT and RBT must have supervision at a minimum of 5% of the time.
 Depending on how much a BCBA works, observing time could equal up to 2 hours each week.
-BTs must go through a robust training program to become an RBT, including structured training, curriculum developed and implemented by our Learning and Performance Development department, and cohort training to maximize BCBAs time and RBT success.
+BTs must go through a robust training program to become an RBT, including structured training, curriculum developed and implemented by our Learning and Performance Development department, and cohort training to maximize BCBAs’ time and RBT success.
 During this process, the BCBA will be checking in to make sure that their training is going well and to support them while they learn more about how to best assist their clients through ABA therapy services.

 Clinical Support